Lzchyi/TTP3121-Assignment1/README.md

 Tasks

 This assignment is mainly to get the idea about the "ifconfig".
 Then, this program requests to retrieve the local IP address (eth0) only.
-Therefore, after showing the content of ifconfig, the output has to be splited out in order to sort out the IP address.
+Therefore, after showing the content of ifconfig, the outputs has to be splited out in order to sort out the IP address.

 Work Distribution